tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 16 - 5 Website Types & How To Design Them.md

 Present your work in meaningful way.

-Designers portfolio will be more visual, but for writers or programmers, you need to find a way how to present them (still in a visually appeal)
+Designers portfolio will be more visual, but for writers or programmers, you need to find a way how to present them (still in a visually appealing way).

+### 2. Personality

+Even if a client wants to hire as for a works,  they hire us as a people.